 Can mainstream Australian insurers cover a Rolls-Royce?

-Most mainstream Australian insurers cannot cover Rolls-Royce vehicles due to vehicle value limits.
-High-net-worth specialist insurers like Chubb, or specialist brokers, are typically required to arrange appropriate cover for vehicles in this price range.
+Most mainstream Australian insurers have vehicle value limits that may exclude Rolls-Royce vehicles.
+High-net-worth specialist insurers like Chubb, or specialist brokers, are typically required.

 Why is Rolls-Royce insurance so expensive?